Opioid overdose: Other Treatments

 Another medication that can be used to treat opioid overdoses is Nalmefene, which is an opioid derivative structurally similar to Naltrexone.
-It works similarly to Naloxone but has a longer half life.
+It works similarly to Naloxone but has a longer half-life.
 It is approved for intravenous, intramuscular, and subcutaneous administration by prescription only, unlike the over the counter formulations of naloxone.

 Epidemiology

-In 2016, the World Health Organization estimates 34 million people used opioids and 19 million used opiates.
+In 2016, the World Health Organization estimated that 34 million people used opioids and 19 million used opiates.
 Of these, about 27 million people had opioid dependence, with the majority—but a decreasing number—using illicit heroin.
-In 2015, 118,000 people died from opioid use disorders, causing almost one third of all drug related deaths.
+In 2015, 118,000 people died from opioid use disorders, causing almost one-third of all drug-related deaths.

 United States

-Of the 70,200 overdose deaths in the US in 2017, opioids were involved in 47,600 with three male deaths for each female death.
+Of the 70,200 overdose deaths in the US in 2017, opioids were involved in 47,600, with three male deaths for each female death.
 This is an increase from 2016 where over 64,000 died from drug overdose, and opioids were involved in over 42,000.
 In 2017, the five states with the highest rates of death due to drug overdose were West Virginia (57.8 per 100,000), Ohio (46.3 per 100,000), Pennsylvania (44.3 per 100,000), Kentucky (37.2 per 100,000), and New Hampshire (37.0 per 100,000).

-Concerning the 2017 data in the charts below, deaths from the various drugs add up to more than 70,200 because multiple drugs are involved in many of the deaths.
+Concerning the 2017 data in the charts below, deaths from the various drugs add up to more than 70,200 because multiple substances are involved in many of the deaths.
 According to the National Safety Council, the lifetime odds of dying from an overdose in the United States is 1 in 96.

+In 2023, the most opioid overdose deaths were among Whites (47,754), followed by Blacks (16,481), Latinos (11,310), Native Americans (1,170), and Asians (695).

 Awareness

 The Substance Abuse and Mental Health Services Administration hosts an annual health observance known as National Prevention Week.
 Every third week of May, they encourage communities across the country to unite to share stories about positive mental and behavioral health and the importance of implementing prevention methods.
-They also sponsor recovery Month every September.
+They also sponsor Recovery Month every September.
 Recovery Month aims to raise awareness about mental and substance use disorders and to honor individuals who recover, promoting the positive message that prevention works and that treatment is effective.

-International Overdose Awareness Day is on 31 August to remember those who have died from an overdose, to decrease stigma of drug-related deaths, and to promote prevention of overdose.
+International Overdose Awareness Day is on 31 August to remember those who have died from an overdose, to decrease the stigma of drug-related deaths, and to promote the prevention of overdose.